Some Friends Are Forever (4)

 I came to know about his life- threatening car accident some years back when I was down in Kolkata during the holidays.
 Someone must have told me how badly injured he was!
 Every single bone in his ribcage was either broken to pieces or badly damaged.
 Anyone in his place wouldn’t have survived!
 But this cousin bro of mine is made of sterner mettle.
 He is a fighter to the core.
 He was discharged from hospital after weeks and went back on with his life as if accidents and mishaps are a part and parcel of life and the sooner you realize it the faster you get back to discharging your earthly duties!

-But besides Bapi, there were some other relative cum friends, who enriched my life, made me grow as a human being.
+But besides Bapi, there were some other relatives-cum-friends, who enriched my life, made me grow as a human being.
 Today, I want to introduce you to one of them called Bhaiya.

 Bhaiya is a derivation of the Bengali word, ‘bhai’ and would mean ‘the brother’ in English.
 I have added the definite article before bhai as this bother was a brother to all!

 Bhaiya came to my life quite late, in my mid twenties.
-My nephew, Krishna, had recently got married to a very chubby, friendly, lovely lady from Ranchi.
+I have already mentioned him while writing about my best buddy-cum-nephew, Subho.
+My other nephew, Krishna (Subho’s eldest brother), had recently got married to a very chubby, friendly, lovely lady from Ranchi.
 His father-in-law was the Headmaster of the Bengali School there.
 Some months after their wedding, one breezy evening Subho and I found ourselves boarding the Tata Steel Express from Howrah.
 We were headed for the lnlaws’ of my nephew in Ranchi.

 Sorry, while writing about Bhaiya, my mind is racing ahead.
 That is why I forgot to give you anything about his physical features.
-Some 5’8″, broad-shouldered, moustachioed with a hairstyle reminiscent of the Hindi Matinee idol of yesteryear in his prime, Dev Ananda, Bhaiya was a live wire.
+Some 5’8″, broad-shouldered, moustachioed with a hairstyle reminiscent of the Hindi Matinee idol of yesteryear in his prime, Dev Ananda, Bhaiya was a live wire, to say the least.
 The best thing about him was his winning smile.
 He could melt the most stone hearted lady with that smile of his!

 Talking of which, I am reminded how Subho had taken off the wristwatch he had bought earlier and put it round my wrist with tears in his eyes.
 He gifted me his most cherished treasure till then as he was offered a Titan as a wedding gift.
 The world seemed such a carefree, rosy, dreamy place then.
 Oh, how I wish that the feeling of friendship, camaraderie, love to have lasted a lifetime!